-I have thin and fine yet always unruly hair and have been through a number of products.
+I have thin and fine yet unruly hair and have been through a number of products.
 At first, I wouldn’t believe that something greasy applied to by scalp would result in full, manageable hair, but it does!
 Admittedly, I also use plain organic coconut oil sometimes (very cheap) or Dr. Hauschka Strenghtening Hair Treatment (formerly known as Neem Hair oil).
 All work well and have almost completely replaced conditioner and styling products.

 Is it animal testing free?
 Highly likely.
 I emailed to them and they have confirmed that they are indeed cruelty-free and do not sell or distribute in mainland China.

-Is it available online?
-Yes – various including Amazon* where it costs nearly twice the price of France but it’s a real hassle to find even in France – only salons sell it.
+It’s a real hassle to find even in France – only salons sell it.

 Essential Oils – Organic and Non-Organic

 There are so many different brands to choose from!
-I thought Germany was well oiled-up, given that every self-respectiong organic supermarket sells at least three home-grown brands of orgnais essential oil but how wrong I was!
+I thought Germany was well oiled-up, given that every self-respecting organic supermarket sells at least three home-grown brands of organic essential oil but how wrong I was!
 Below, you see about half the essential oil selection of the E.Leclerc parapharmacie in Rodez.
 You get a huge selection of essential oils, an enormous choice in base oils and other diluent, and very reasonably priced glass dispensers and mixing bottles which, if you want to avoid waste, are great.
 This time, I bought essential oils from Pranarom, Ladrome and Puressentiel.

 Pranarom is a relatively young Belgian Company founded by a pharmacist that offers organic, cruelty-free and vegan essential oils, base oils and products based on them.
 You can buy them on shops in Europe and the US or online*.